tjr357/testing-notes/meetings/dpd.pcg-b.2022.06.09.stand-up.md

 We should be able to demo in Dev at the very least

-- [ ] POW-210, 211 convert to subtasks and link to UI development part 2 card
+- [x] POW-210, 211 convert to subtasks and link to UI development part 2 card
-- [ ] Delete PCGQC-12, PCGQC-35
+- [x] Delete PCGQC-12, PCGQC-35

 - [ ] What is our Definiton of Done?!?!?!

+- [ ] Update board based on conversation
   - Keep On-Hold,
   - Columns show what we need to talk about
   - Testing and Ready to Deploy are subtasks for "In-Progress"
-- In Review
+  - In Review is needed
+  - This is for the team's benefit